There are seven steps for taking a train in China:

 When you are boarding your train, show your e-ticket information to a staff member and make sure you are boarding the right train.

 After getting on the train, you can find your seat/bunk according to your ticket.
 Put your baggage on the rack overhead or under your seat/berth.
-On high-speed trains, luggage can also be put in the special luggage space between 2 carriages.
+On high-speed trains, luggage can also be put in the special luggage space at the junction point between carriages.

 During the journey, your e-ticket or passport might be checked by the train staff.
 When you exit the destination train station, your passport will be checked one more time.